We can only imagine what happened to you that brings you to this page today…

-And we know that you, like many of our clients who have walked into our office in Middlebury, Vermont, may not even be the type of person that believes in filing a lawsuit.
+And we know that you, like many of our clients who have walked into one of our offices in Middlebury, Vermont or Plattsburgh, New York, may not even be the type of person that believes in filing a lawsuit.

 Trust us, we are lawyers, and we don’t like to file lawsuits unless we absolutely have to.

-We tell them the facts.
-We shoot them straight.
-Since we’ve been doing this a long time and are honest about our clients’ injuries, they usually pay us what you are owed.
+Drew Palcsik tells them the facts.
+We shoot straight.
+Since Drew has been doing this a long time and are honest about our clients’ injuries, they usually pay us what you are owed.